 The Porsche 911: The Car With the Worst Ergonomic Design

-I have owned about 8 or 9 different cars over my life so far of various makes and models.
-I recently came in contact with an old model Porsche 911 convertible of 1999 vintage.
+I have owned about eight or nine different cars over my life of various makes and models.
+I once came in contact with an old model Porsche 911 convertible of 1999 vintage.
 By far, it is one of the worst-designed cars.
 I will describe some of the highlights.

 When I was attending college back in the 1970s, I took a course in biomedical engineering.
 The biggest topic at the time was ergonomic design.
 People were beginning to realize that they could design furniture and equipment that is more efficient and usable by humans: things like how a dial should look to make it easier for humans to read and interpret.